evanshortiss/env-var/README.md

 // Environment variable that we will use for this example: process.env.ADMIN = 'admin@example.com'

-// Add an accessor named 'checkEmail' that verifies that the value is a
+// Add an accessor named 'asEmail' that verifies that the value is a
 // valid-looking email address. const env = from(process.env, {
-  checkEmail: (value) => {
+  asEmail: (value) => {
     const split = String(value).split('@')

     // Validating email addresses is hard.